 All Commission draft proposed preliminary plans will be available for public review at the Commission offices, and will be available on the Commission website.
 Copies of draft proposed preliminary plans will be available upon request.
-Draft proposed preliminary regional plans will be summarized in newsletters which will be widely distributed and available upon request.
+Draft proposed preliminary regional plans will be summarized in newsletters and/or shorter documents and brochures which will be widely distributed and available upon request.

 All Commission published final plans and documents are provided to all public libraries within southeastern Wisconsin and will also be available for public review at the Commission offices.
 Published plans and documents may be obtained from the Commission.
-A charge may be levied for copies of publications to cover the approximate cost of producing and, if applicable, mailing the publication.
+A charge may be applied for copies of publications to cover the approximate cost of producing and, if applicable, mailing the publication.
 In addition, Commission final plans and documents will be available on the Commission website.